For my day trading, I use a financial spread betting company.

 My opinion on why no CGT, stamp duty or explicit trading commissions:

-- Therefore, if financial spread betting were taxed, then the large majority would be claiming tax offsets for their losses.
+- Therefore, if financial spread betting had a tax, then the vast majority would be claiming tax offsets for their losses.

-Financial spread betting is a derivative based trading which simply means that we don’t own the physical product.
-This does give us the advantage (not necessarily always an advantage) of being able to buy, go long, or sell, go short.
+Financial spread betting is a derivative based trading which merely means that we don’t own the physical product; this does give us the advantage (not necessarily always an advantage) of being able to buy, go long, or sell, go short.

-It might be noticed in my ‘algorithm to trade by’ page that I make repeated reference to the spread – in particular half-spread.
+It might be noticed in my ‘algorithm to trade by’ page that I make repeated reference to the spread – in particular, half-spread.
 The beginner doesn’t fully appreciate the importance of managing the spread.
-Furthermore, both the beginner and the intermediate, particularly if the latter drops into the dip, don’t fully understand the importance of managing margin and leverage.
+Furthermore, both the beginner and the intermediate, mainly if the latter drops into the dip, don’t fully understand the importance of managing margin and leverage.

-- On selecting a spread betting company probably my biggest criteria is the tightness of the spread.
+- On selecting a spread betting company probably my most significant criteria is the tightness of the spread.

 - A spread of, say, 2.5 pips for GBP/JPY is not a lot when we are trading at the minimum of £1 per pip.
-(As an aside, my amount per trade is always based on my reward/risk measurement which, in turn, is based on a consistent potential loss per trade).
+(As an aside, the amount per trade or reward/risk measurement has a consistent potential loss per trade).

-- If we entered a trade and exited immediately then for the £1 per pip example this would cost us £2.5 for the joy of trading.
+- If we entered a trade and exited immediately then for the £1 per pip example this would cost us £2.5.

-- Okay, that sounds very reasonable particularly as the average ISA has a ‘in/out’ trade cost of £24.
-(An ISA also has a spread, but lets keep it simple)
+- Okay, that sounds very reasonable mainly as the average ISA has an ‘in/out’ trade cost of £24.
+(An ISA also has a spread, but let’s keep it simple)

 - An expert’s (retailers) account may take them to the region of £60 per pip.
 An immediate ‘in/out’ in this example would cost £150.
 And they wouldn’t want to do that too often.

-- So, as we can see spread is a definite factor in financial spread betting; in my day-trading I measure to 0.1 of a pip so the spread is very closely included in my measurements.
+- So, as we can see spread is a definite factor in financial spread betting; in my day-trading, I measure to 0.1 of a pip and spread included in my measurements.

 The real benefit of spread betting is leverage – for the expert at least who has learnt how to manage leverage and margin.
 The beginner, and often the intermediate trader, will misuse leverage (only having to commit 1% to 10% of funds to a trade).
 There is an enquiry ongoing to protect the inexperienced trader by a substantial reduction in leverage allowed.
-Particularly if a trader has less than 3-years experience.
 The effect of which will probably kill financial spread betting as an attractive trading vehicle for the expert.